sifrr/sifrr/packages/browser/sifrr-dom/README.md

 // If shadowRoot is true, it selects elements inside element shadowRoot else it will select elements inside it
 ```

-Sifrr adds $ and $$ to all HTMLElements, and works same as querySelector and querySelectorAll.
+Sifrr adds $ and $$ to all HTMLElements, and works same as querySelector and querySelectorAll. eg. `document.body.$`

 ### Synthetic events